 I struggled to gain weight in high school and have gone through many of the same challenges most of you skinny guys have or will go through.
 By the time I was a sophomore I had been lifting for about three years, was a three-sport athlete (football, basketball, run/throw in track) and never really had any breaks from running or an off-season to gain weight.
 I really needed a plan for adding pounds.
 As a busy student athlete it had to be simple, it had to be affordable and I wasn't going to count calories or macronutrients or weigh anything, because that's neither of the above- time has always been especially valuable to me.

 I didn't know much about supplements but I persuaded my dad to buy me some weight gain powder.
 I don't remember what it was, but it added about 1500-1750 calories/day.
-I'd already been eating the usual three times a day (breakfast, lunch, and dinner), so my plan was to eat as I normally would and drink three weight gain shakes AFTER each meal.
+I'd already been eating the usual three times a day (breakfast, lunch, and dinner), so my plan was to eat as I normally would and drink a weight gain shakes AFTER each meal.

 I mixed each drink with two cups of milk.
 So a daily meal schedule would look like this:

 - Breakfast: 3 eggs scrambled, toast, apple, juice + weight gain drink

 - Lunch: 2 peanut butter and jelly sandwiches, banana + weight gain drink